emaphp/eMapper/README.md

 **Passing parameters to a query**

 <br/>
-When using the **query** method we can specify an arbitrary number of arguments.
-Each of these arguments can be referenced within the query string with an expression that contains a leading **%** character followed by a type specifier between braces.
+When submitting a query we can specify an arbitrary number of arguments.
+Each one of these arguments can be referenced within the query string with an expression that contains a leading **%** character followed by a type identifier between braces.

 ```php
 //obtain user with id = 1